 Freeways in Phoenix were developed rather late compared to most US cities.
-The first freeway was the Black Canyon Freeway (now Interstate 17), followed by Interstate 10 east of Interstate 17.
+The first freeway was the Black Canyon Freeway (now Interstate 17), followed by I-10 east of I-17.
 These first two freeways were completed by 1970, and no new freeways opened for 9 years.

-In 1973, plans were released for the Papago Freeway (Interstate 10) through downtown, along the Moreland Street corridor.
+In 1973, plans were released for the Papago Freeway (I-10) through Downtown, along the Moreland Street corridor.
 Planners envisioned a freeway arching up to 100 feet above Central Avenue, with spiraling “Helicoil” ramps down to street level and parks underneath.
 The wife of Eugene Pulliam, publisher of the Arizona Republic, saw these plans and was horrified – so she convinced Pulliam to mount a campaign against the Papago Freeway.

 Several votes later, freeway development in Phoenix was completely halted.
 Meanwhile, the city continued to grow dramatically, and traffic along with it.
 Some work had been performed on the Supersition Freeway (US 60, then signed as Arizona SR 360), but no other freeway work had been performed.